openshift/enhancements/enhancements/network-observability.md

 ## Proposal

+Network Observability covers a broad area.
+In the first release, it will focus on obtaining and storing NetFlow data and providing visualization for this.
+This is a logical first step in showing what is happening on your network.

-Network Observability is an opt-in feature that needs to be enabled by a user with an admin or cluster-admin role.
-This is done by installing the Network Observability Operator, which in turn, installs the dependency operators necessary for this feature.
+Network Observability will be an opt-in feature that needs to be enabled by a user with an admin or cluster-admin role.
+This is done by installing the Network Observability Operator and Loki Operator.
 The user can do this using the web console or the CLI.

-In the initial release, Open vSwitch (OVS) will be configured to export IPFIX data.
-The data will be collected and combined with Kubernetes-related information (e.g. pod, services, namespaces) and then saved in internal or external storage.
+Open vSwitch (OVS) will be configured to export IPFIX data.
+The data will be collected and combined with Kubernetes-related information (e.g. pod, services, namespaces) and then saved in local persistent storage or cloud storage such as Amazon S3.

-The web console will provide a NetFlow table showing traffic between pods.
-In the future, more visualization and functionality will be provided including areas such as topology, network-related eBPF data, policy validation, security risks, and more.
+The web console will provide a NetFlow table showing traffic between pods in a table format.
+In the future, more visualization and functionality will be added to include areas such as topology, network data gathered using eBPF, policy validation, security risks, and more.

 ***Note:*** *The term "NetFlow" is used generically throughout this document and is synonymous with IPFIX, which is the IETF version of NetFlow.*